About the Oxford University Gazette

 |Notifications of Vacancies||Notices of academic and administrative vacancies in the University and colleges, along with equivalent vacancies at the University of Cambridge and vacancies for affiliated bodies in Oxford|

 The Gazette is published weekly throughout the academic year (September to July), but not continuously over the vacations.
 A series of supplements is also published, giving further official information of various kinds.
-The list of publication dates is here: Gazette publication dates 2012-13 (7kb).
+The list of publication dates for the 2016–17 academic year is here: Gazette publication dates 2016-17 (119kb)

 The Gazette in verse